adameastvold/interpreter/README.md

 I was recommended [Thorsten Ball's book](https://interpreterbook.com) which answers both calls to action.

+I'm not entirely sure what my opinion on Go is yet.

 The last thing I have added was simply to commit something everyday.

 ---